Weak Approximation for Isotrivial Families: Appendix: A conceptual proof of Theorem

 is a direct summand of

-Therefore, the cohomology groups is also direct summand of the corresponding cohomology.
-But we have chosen the curve $C^{'}_v$ to be a very free curve in the fiber.
-So $H^1(C_0' , N_{C^{'}_v/X\times \p}(-p'))$ is $0$ and so is
+Therefore, the cohomology groups is also a direct summand of the corresponding cohomology.
+But we have chosen the curve $C_0'$ to be a very free curve in the fiber in the proof of Proposition \ref{prop:Requiv}.
+Thus we have $H^1(C_0' , N_{C_0'/\mcX'}(-p'))=0$ and so is

-Therefore the divisor restriction map $\iota_{N\cdot D}:\text{Hilb}_{[X\times C/G]} \rightarrow \pis{N \cdot D}$ is smooth at $[C_\kappa]$.
-So we get a one parameter family of section curves whose restriction to the divisor $N\cdot D$ gives the deformation of pseudo-ideal sheaves constructed above.
-In particular, we get a section of the actual isotrivial family which agrees with the formal section to the given order $N$.
+Therefore the divisor restriction map $\iota_{N\cdot D}:\text{Hilb}_{\mathfrak{X}'} \rightarrow \pis{N \cdot D}$ is smooth at $[C_\kappa]$.
+And we get a one parameter family of section curves whose restriction to the divisor $N\cdot D$ contains general members of the family of pseudo-ideal sheaves $\mc{I}_t$ in Lemma \ref{lem:ps} (c.f.
+Remark \ref{subtlety}).
+In particular, we get a section of the actual family which agrees with the formal section to the given order $N$.